AmitLevinson/amitgrinson.com/content/project/israeli-twitter-bot/index.md

 ### Why the Pi

 After some recent learning of [automating workflows with GitHub Actions](https://amitlevinson.com/blog/automated-plot-with-github-actions/), I wanted to take automating one step further.
-In January 2021 I bought myself a Raspberry Pi 4 (a small computer) and was pondering about what to do with it.
+In January 2021 I bought myself a Raspberry Pi 4 (a small computer) and was pondering what to do with it.

-At the time Israel was preparing for its 4th consecutive election and I decided to create a corresponding Twitter bot that will operate on the Raspberry Pi.
-I use Twitter mainly to follow individuals that post about R and data visualization, and saw it a great opportunity to collect information about the elections so I can view it in one place.
+At the time Israel was preparing for its fourth consecutive election and I decided to create a corresponding Twitter bot that will operate on the Raspberry Pi.
+I use Twitter mainly to follow individuals that post about R and data visualization, and saw it as a great opportunity to collect information about the elections so I can view it in one place.

 ### How it works